viet34tqc/notebook/interview.md

 With `useEffect`, we can control how the side effects run in the component.
 Normally, the side effects make the state change.
 So, if you put them outside the `useEffec` hook, it will lead to infinite re-render of the component.

+## Why we the callback in `useEffect` mustn't be async function

+Because async function return promise. `useEffect` hook isn't expecting us to return a promise.
+It expects us to return either nothing (like we are above), or a cleanup function.

 ## When react does not re-render

 <https://www.zhenghao.io/posts/react-rerender>